 Often during a customer’s technical validation process for our product, they will have security-related questions about either Sourcegraph or the manner in which Sourcegraph is deployed (Cloud, Managed Instance, Self-Hosted).
 In many cases, these questions are part of a larger security compliance process the customer runs to ensure they meet legal or regulatory requirements.
 As the primary owners of the technical win, CEs are responsible for collecting, researching and answering these questions on behalf of Sourcegraph.

 Some questions posed by customers and their security or compliance teams are outside of the CEs level of expertise or knowledge.
 In those instances, CEs must rely on members of the Security Engineering team to assist in answering them.
-This process outlines how CEs should handle responding to customer security reviews and questionnaires and how to engage with CE Security SMEs and Engineering in that effort.
+This process outlines how CEs should handle responding to customer security reviews and questionnaires and how to engage with Engineering in that effort.

 The person assigned as the Customer Engineer to the customer account and/or opportunity.